giovanischiar/rule-of-three-wearos/README.md

 <p align="center">
   <strong>Calculate the famous rule of three in your wrist!</strong><br>
-  This tiny wearOS app lets you use the <a href="https://en.wikipedia.org/wiki/Cross-multiplication#Rule_of_three">rule of three</a> to calculate how the 4th number will be by inputing the prior 3 numbers
+  This tiny WearOS app allows you to use the <a href="https://en.wikipedia.org/wiki/Cross-multiplication#Rule_of_three">rule of three</a> to calculate the fourth number by inputting the prior three numbers.
 </p>

 - [Use Cases](#use-cases)